Jonathan India Preview, Player Props: Reds vs. Guardians

 Jonathan India At The Plate

-- He has scored in 57 of 115 games this year, and more than once 12 times.
+- In 57 of 116 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.